Girona Day Trip from Barcelona by Train

 How to get around in Girona

-The train station in Girona is just a short walk away from the town centre.
-And the old town of Girona is relatively small, so you can explore the entire city on foot.
-In my opinion, that’s the best way of exploring a city anyway.
-You can already take in so much of the atmosphere of a city by just walking through it.
+The Girona train station is just a short walk away from the town centre.
+And the old town of the medieval city of Girona is relatively small, so you can explore the entire old city on foot.

 I recommend seeing everything in the city you want and afterwards heading back towards the train station on top of the city walls.
-From the city walls, you have an amazing view of the city but more to that later.
+From the city walls, you have an amazing view of the city but more on that later.

 Highlights of what to do in Girona